Australia's High Court to hear Pell abuse appeal Wednesday

 He was moved to the maximum-security Barwon Prison near Geelong, southwest of Melbourne.

 He won't travel to Canberra for his appeal hearing.
-It is not know when the judges will deliver their rulings.
+It is not known when the judges will deliver their rulings.

 One of Pell’s victims died of a heroin overdoses in 2014 without telling anyone of the abuse.